genehsu/wildmat/README.txt

 This is a gem to create regexp objects from wildmat patterns

+All wildmat patterns match an entire string.
+The pattern matching operations are as follows: (from wikipedia http://en.wikipedia.org/wiki/Wildmat)

+* Asterisk (*) to match any sequence of zero or more characters.
+* Question mark (?) to match any single character.
+* Set of specified characters.
+It is specified as a list of characters, or as a range of characters where the beginning and end of the range are separated by a minus (or dash) character, or as any combination of lists and ranges.
+The dash can also be included in the set as a character if it is the beginning or end of the set.
+This set is enclosed in square brackets.
+The close square bracket (]) may be used in a set if it is the first character in the set.
+* Negation of a set.
+It is specified the same way as the set with the addition of a caret character (^) at the beginning of the test string just inside the open square bracket.
+* Backslash (\) character to invalidate the special meaning of the open square bracket ([), the asterisk, backslash or the question mark.
+Two backslashes in sequence will result in the evaluation of the backslash as a character with no special meaning.

 == FEATURES/PROBLEMS:

 * FIX (list of features or problems)